ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 # Create a simple chat app

-We see a lot of questions about how to get started with using `js-ipfs` in the browser.
-This post demonstrates a minimal chat example in `js-ipfs` entirely in the browser.
+This how-to demonstrates a minimal chat example in `js-ipfs` entirely in the browser.
 It uses WebRTC to achieve browser-to-browser connectivity where possible, and a circuit relay to connect browser nodes where not.
 Message passing is done with libp2p's pubsub.

 ## Getting the code